Is it a Minor Back Up or Major Constipation? - Virtua Article

-Is it a Minor Back Up or Major Constipation?
+Is It a Minor Back Up or Major Constipation?

 Have you ever felt a little backed up—complete with bloating or abdominal pain?
 Most people have, experiencing constipation from a change in diet, a new medication, stress, or reduced activity.
 Whatever the cause, constipation is one of the most common gastrointestinal complaints, affecting millions of people in the United States.